 This will vary from planning and community themes to construction and building performance issues.
-There will be specific focus on tailoring the programme for an individual’s interests through a framework of optional courses within a wider worldview approach.
+There will be specific focus on tailoring the course for an individual’s interests through a framework of optional courses within a wider worldview approach.

 Environmental Studies and Sustainability in Civil Engineering